sliptype/snabbdom-typestyle/README.md

 ```js
 run(main, { DOM: makeDOMDriver('#root', { modules }) });
 ```

+For examples, take a look at [this fork](https://github.com/sklingler93/todomvc-cycle) of the Cycle.js Todo-MVC implementation which uses [snabbdom-typestyle](https://github.com/sklingler93/snabbdom-typestyle).

 ## Server-side Rendering
 To use `snabbdom-typestyle` in a server-side rendered environment, initialize [Snabbdom](https://github.com/snabbdom/snabbdom) with the `serverSideCssModule`.